microsoft/vcpkg-docs/vcpkg/consume/boost-versions.md

 ms.topic: tutorial
 #CustomerIntent: As a beginner vcpkg user, I want to install a specific version set of the Boost libraries
 ---
-# Tutorial: Install a specific version of the Boost libraries using registry baselines"
+# Tutorial: Install a specific version of the Boost libraries using registry baselines

 vcpkg provides the `Boost` set of libraries as individual packages as a convenience for users that depend only on a limited subset of Boost packages.